s311354/Louis/_posts/2019-09-03-memory_section_size.md

 ## Purpose
 In order to analyze the code size when implementing C program, we need to understand the meaning of memory section calculated by IDE tool.
 The memory size can be roughly classified into five sections.

-In this post, I make a copy about the memory section size from xtensa C application programmer's help and recorded the relevant information to quickly look up.
+In this post, I made a copy about the memory section size from xtensa C application programmer's help and recorded the relevant information to quickly look up.

 ## Memory Section Size